ianguuima/AutoMessage/README.md

 # AutoMessage
-It's a simple automessage plugin.
+It's a simple but otimized automessage plugin.